Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/www/ReflectiveDiscussion.md

     <img width="250" alt="infrastructure_goal" src="https://raw.githubusercontent.com/Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/refs/heads/main/finalassets/Sustainable_Development_Goal_9.png" hspace="50">
 </p>
 <br />
-Improvement in infrastructure is also addressed.
-With the inclusion of our cooling system, we are improving the quality of the end products from the water dispensers.
+Improvement in infrastructure is also addressed through improving the quality of the end products from the water dispensers.
 Yet, it would be key to ensure that the cooling solution is resilient to the operating environments and durable.
 Sustainability considerations were also made as it is envisioned that the passive cooling solution could run on the solar panels installed on the kiosks without needing any external power supplies.<br />

 ## Goal 12: Responsible Production and Consumption
 <p align="center">
     <img width="250" alt="consumption_goal" src="https://raw.githubusercontent.com/Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/refs/heads/main/finalassets/Sustainable_Development_Goal_12ResponsibleConsumption.svg.png" hspace="50">
 </p>
 <br />
 Sustainable consumptions is also promoted through our solution.
-With the use of the passive cooling soluion, the temperature drop of water could be achieved in an energy efficient means compared to refrigirating or other cooling methods, and would help further alleviate bottled water consumption as it allows for the water dispensers to be competitive with refrigirated bottled water.
+With the use of the passive cooling soluion, the temperature drop of water could be achieved in an energy efficient means compared to refrigirating or other cooling methods, and would help further alleviate bottled water consumption as it allows for the water dispensers to be competitive with refrigerated bottled water.
 Cooling pad materials could also be recycled from waste clothes which help reduce waste production.<br />
 <br />